 Narrowing your stance will make the exercise more difficult as it requires more stability from your core.

-Remember, if at any point you allow your hips to twist or lose that straight line in the plank position, you’re performing the exercise wrong and you need to decrease the challenge.
+Remember, if at any point you allow your hips to twist or lose that straight line in the plank position, you’re not engaging the muscles efficiently.

 Benefits of Stir the Pot Exercise